srkunze/fork/README.rst

     create_thumbnail_by_bare_processing_power(image2)

-I feel like debugging is too easy and I still need more performance.
+Debugging is too easy and I still need more performance.
 --------------------------------------------------------------------

 Go ahead with contagious futures.